HewlettPackard/oneview-ansible-collection/Migration_from_ansible_to_ansible-collection.md

 ## HPE OneView Ansible Collection Installation and User Guide

 # Preface:
-This “Install and User Guide of Ansible Collection for OneView” can help move current customers from the legacy Ansible module to the new Ansible collection.
+This document helps current customers to move from the legacy Ansible module to the new Ansible collection.
 This will enable customers to take full advantage of Infrastructure automation using Ansible Collection Modules, in addition to helping improve the customer experience.
 This guide covers various aspects including: Installation of Ansible Collection, Installation of HPE OneView Ansible Collection and running the Ansible playbooks.

 This guide also provides step by step details to the Customer for adopting, moving and migrating to OneView-Ansible-collection for each of the below sections.
 (a)	Installation of Ansible Collection